-Roller derby is a full contact sport with roots in the 1920’s U.S.A.
+Roller derby is a full contact sport with roots in the 1920’s USA.
 Contemporary roller derby started in Austin, Texas in 2001 and has since become one of the fastest growing women’s sports.
+More than 100,000 people play roller derby globally, in thousands of leagues in more than 50 countries.
+In Finland there are more than 20 leagues all over the country.

 There has to be two teams on the track for a jam to start or continue; meaning there has to be at least one blocker and one jammer from each team on the track.
 The team roster consists of up to 15 skaters.
 Each team can have no more than five skaters on the track at one time.
 A full line-up is made up of four blockers and one jammer.
 The jammer is the only person who can score points.
 One of the blockers can be designated pivot, which means they are eligible to receive the jammer status from the original jammer.
 A pivot wears a striped helmet cover, while the jammer is designated by a helmet cover with a large star on both sides.
 Blockers do not wear helmet covers.

 The blockers from both teams are responsible for the pack formation at all times.
 The pack is defined by the largest group of upright and in-bounds skaters from both teams within 3-feet distance from each other.
-If the pack can’t be defined, and there’s a no-pack situation, the blockers must reform the pack as soon as possible.
+If the pack can’t be defined, and there’s a no-pack situation, the blockers must reform the pack as soon as possible by braking or accelerating, depending on their position on the track.
 The blockers are not allowed to have an impact on the game in a no-pack situation.
 When the pack is defined, the blockers can move and play offence or defence in the pack, or in the 6 meters engagement zone in front of the foremost pack skater or behind the last pack skater.
 The jammers are not part of the pack, so they can engage each other anywhere on the track.

 If a skater receives a penalty, they are sent to the penalty box to serve 30 seconds for the infraction.
 This includes bettering their team’s position by e.g. cutting the track, impeding or grabbing the opponent with hands/forearms, blocking someone in illegal target areas (above the shoulders, in the back, below the mid-thigh), blocking someone with illegal blocking areas (head, elbows, hands, below mid-thigh), blocking a jammer while 6 meters ahead or behind the pack, making contact while out-of-bounds, stopped or clockwise blocks etc. If the skater doesn’t leave the track when sent out to serve their penalty, the referee can give them an extra 30 seconds penalty for insubordination.
 If a skater receives seven penalties during a game, they foul out.
 The Head Referee can also expel a skater for a gross misconduct.